-When a transaction is aborted, all its changes done in the database must be rolled back to retain the consistency of the database.
+When a transaction fails, all the changes must be rolled back to maintain the database’s consistency.

-Let’s look at another scenario: it’s now June, and Chad the hawk took two weeks of vacation in January, and another two in April.
+Let’s look at another scenario: It’s now June, and Chad the hawk spent two weeks on vacation in January and two more in April.

-If zookeeper Michael did not read the field “remaining vacation” before entering any vacation requests, Chad the hawk could take as much vacation as he wants, even though he’s already used up his four weeks of vacation per year.
+Unless zookeeper Michael read the field “remaining vacation” before making the vacation request, Chad the hawk could take as much vacation as he wants, even though he’s already used up his four weeks.

-The transaction again would not be a transaction but a mere request, because the request would not be consistent.
+Again, it wouldn’t be a transaction but a request, since the request is not consistent.

-The transaction would violate the custom integrity rules of the note, which say that a zoo area has overall only four weeks vacation in a year.
+The transaction doesn’t meet the note’s custom integrity rules, which say that a zoo area can only take four weeks of vacation in a year.

 The “Online” in OLTP

-The data is processed as soon as the request is made and gives an answer as fast as possible.
+The data is processed as soon as the request is made and a reply is given as soon as possible.

-An ATM is a good example: as soon as you confirm your PIN code, the ATM checks immediately if the entered PIN code is correct, and then allows you to proceed with your transactions.
+An ATM (Automatic Teller Machine) is a good example.
+As soon as you enter your PIN code, the ATM immediately checks if it’s correct, and then allows you to proceed with your transaction.

-In a batch processing system, the requests are processed in bulk at a later time.
-That means that the answer to the batch processing is provided at a later time as well.
+Batch processing involves processing the requests in bulk later.
+That means the answer to the batch processing is provided later as well.

-An example of this is a program to optimize images: during the day, new images get uploaded by users to a server, and at night, when the workload of the server is lower, the program optimizes the new images on the server in a batch.
+An example of this is a program that optimizes images: during the day, users upload images to a server, and at night when the server’s load is lower, the program optimizes the new images on the server in batches.

-The results are then available the next day when the processing is complete.
+The results are then available the next day once the processing is done.

-Real-time processing requires constant user interaction: the user interacts with an application, the application fires the request up to the database, the database processes the request, and it fires a response back to the application.
+Real-time processing involves constant user interaction: the user interacts with the application, the application sends the request up to the database, the database processes the request, and it sends a response back to the application.

-Batch processing requires user interaction once, or no user interaction at all.
+Batch processing requires a user interaction once, or not at all.

-The user starts the batch process, and the system processes the batch until it is finished.
+The user starts the batch process, and the system runs it until it’s done.

-The other option is that the user schedules a batch request, and the system processes the batch automatically.
+The other option is that the user schedules a batch request, and it gets handled automatically.

-In this time, data and programs were stored on punch cards, and those punch cards were read and processed in batches, often at night.
+In this time, data and programs were stored on punch cards (can you imagine that? — medieval style), and they were read and processed in batches, often at night.

-OLAP (Online Analytical Processing) describes databases that are optimized for analytical requests.
+OLAP refers to databases that are optimized for analytical requests.

-These are requests from applications that are used for decision support, such as an application to analyze the aggregated net value of sales orders per month or the average empty seats on flights overall.
+These are requests from applications that provide decision support, like an app to find out the net value of sales per month or the average number of empty seats on flights.

-An OLAP database is not an operative database, but a database structured for analytics that extracts data from operative databases and then organizes that data in a different way.
+An OLAP database is NOT an operational database but a data warehouse that takes data from operative databases and restructures it.

-As the name says, the requests to an OLAP system are
+As the name suggests, the requests to an OLAP system are:

 The “Analytical” in OLAP

-An OLAP database is made to analyze data and thus to answer questions about the data.
+An OLAP database is for analyzing data and answering questions about it.

-For example, you, as the zoo owner, would like to know all about your zoo, such as:
+For example, you, as the zoo owner, want to know all about your zoo, such as:

-- What is the net value of all sold tickets for last year?
+- What is the net value of all the tickets sold last year?

-- What is the average amount of food that each zoo animal has eaten last month?
+- What’s the average amount of food each animal ate last month?

-- Who is the zookeeper with the most overtime overall?
+- Who’s the zookeeper with the most overtime?

 An OLAP database is a data warehouse.

-A DW extracts, transforms, and stores data from operational databases or external sources.
+A data warehouse extracts, transforms, and stores data from operational databases or external sources.

-An advantage of an OLAP database is that it is separated from the operational databases.
+An advantage of an OLAP database is that it’s separated from the operational databases.

-Therefore, it does not use any of the computation power of an operational database to answer analytical requests and thus does not slow down the day-to-day-business applications.
+Therefore, it doesn’t use any of the compute power of an operational database to answer requests, so it doesn’t slow down day-to-day applications.

 The “Online” in OLAP

-The online in OLAP means the same as online in OLTP: the requests to the database are processed in real-time, without any delay.
+The online in OLAP means the same as online in OLTP: the database is accessed in real time, without any delay.

-Data is processed as soon as the request is made, and the results of the requests are made available as quickly as possible.
+Data is processed as soon as a request is made, and the results are made available as soon as possible.

 Differences between OLTP and OLAP

-Data from these databases have traditionally been extracted into OLAP databases, used in SAP NetWeaver Business Warehouses.
+Until recently, in almost all SAP applications, such as SAP’s ERP and CRM, OLTP databases are used.
+Data from these databases has traditionally been extracted into OLAP databases used in SAP NetWeaver Business Warehouses.

 HANA is an in-memory database.

-In-memory means that the data does not reside on a hard drive, to be loaded into the memory only when it is needed for processing or analysis.
+In-memory means that the data is not stored on a hard drive, but loaded into memory when needed for processing or analysis.

-Rather, it resides all the time in memory.
+Rather, it exists in memory all the time.

-Because the data resides permanently in memory, and therefore no hard drive access is necessary, a HANA database is super fast.
+Since the data stays in memory and no hard drive access is necessary, a HANA database is SUPER fast.

-SAP’s newest generation of ERP and CRM applications use HANA, such as
+SAP’s newest ERP and CRM applications use HANA, such as: